idymko/ci-testing/README.md

-## CI with testing by using GitHub Actions
+## Peform testing as CI by using GitHub Actions
-run testing as ci workflow with github actions
+CI with GitHub actions: run testing of new commits as part of CI workflow with GitHub actions

 ## Run pytest
 * `pytest` must be installed as per requirements file